People want to know a few things about their therapist before making their first appointment. The questions that end up really mattering are:

 - Can you help me make things better?

-I specialize in working young people with anxiety, because I was a young person with anxiety.
-I know firsthand that the process of tackling the beast of anxiety is definitely not easy- and I also know that possible to find healing.
+I love working with young people with anxiety because I was a young person with anxiety.
+I know firsthand that the process of tackling the beast of anxiety is definitely not easy.

 The less exciting stuff (but things that you should know):

 I received my bachelor’s degree in psychology from Le Moyne College in 2011 and my master’s degree in Clinical Mental Health Counseling from Syracuse University in 2014.
 I went on to complete the requirements for New York State Licensure and am qualified to practice independently as a Licensed Mental Health Counselor.
-I have received extensive formal training in Dialectical Behavioral Therapy and Trauma Systems Therapy.
+I have received extensive formal training in Dialectical Behavioral Therapy (through Linehan Behavioral Tech Institute at Columbia University) and Trauma Systems Therapy.
 I have implemented mindfulness training as another core component of my therapy practice.

 I have worked in the helping profession in a variety of roles and settings since 2010, including: youth residential treatment facilities; foster care; outpatient substance abuse; and intensive mental health treatment within special education programs.